ajhoffmeister/lu-mindful/README.md

-after that, you'll need to add the connection to firebase https://firebase.google.com/docs/web/setup firebase is a google service that will help you do things like authorizing login and databasing you can also host small webapps for free, which is what I do most of the time
+after that, you'll need to add the connection to firebase https://firebase.google.com/docs/web/setup firebase is a google service that will help you do things like authorizing login and databasing you can also host small webapps for free, which is what I do most of the

 once everything is set up, run:
     npm run dev